vinaykumartm1/S-E-R/README.md

 - **Model Optimization:** Further enhancing the model's performance through techniques like hyperparameter tuning and data augmentation.

 ## 👨‍💻 Detail Report
-Detail work and reults present in the project report file.
+Detailed work and results present in the SER project report file.